Working offshore - a guide for lawyers

 Have you considered a change of scenery and explored the possibility of moving offshore?

-Take a look at our guide that has been designed to give those considering relocating an insight into what it’s like to live and work offshore, the salaries and benefits on offer and advice on how best to go about making the move.
+This article has been written to give those considering relocating an insight into what it’s like to live and work offshore, the salaries and benefits on offer and advice on how best to go about making the move.

 There are many advantages to living and working offshore.
 You will undoubtedly have a higher quality of life, will pay less income tax and have access to many outdoor pursuits every weekend which are not available onshore.